ivan-guerra/programmador.com/content/posts/gpio-driven-synchronization.md

 {{< youtube QyX-Vs_mwsI >}}

-I guess I didn't pay enough attention in physics because everyone and I showed this to was aware this was a thing...

 The thought occurred to me that two or more computers could likely be synchronized using this model.
 The tricky part would be having the computers share a common "fabric".
 In the clip with the metronomes, the base board is